 There are lots of things to do in Split but you can probably see the main sights in two days.
-But I would recommend basing yourself in Split for a few extra days to explore places like Trogir, Krka National Park, and possibly even one of the islands (although somewhere like Hvar is worth staying for a couple of nights itself).
+But I would recommend basing yourself in Split for a few extra days to explore places like Trogir, Krka National Park, and possibly even one of the islands (although somewhere like Hvar is worth staying for a couple of nights).

 Is Split safe?

 Split is a reasonably safe city and almost all visitors will encounter no problems.
 Because it’s very popular with tourists, the authorities make an effort to make sure there are no major problems, especially around the historic centre.
-Petty crime can occur, like any other large city, but Croatia is generally a safe country and you’ll find that here too.
+Petty crime can occur, like in any other large city, but Croatia is generally a safe country and you’ll find that here too.

 The main sights in Split are easy to find because most of them are concentrated in the World Heritage Site that covers the historic centre.
-It sits in the centre of a harbour and, wander in either direction along the coast, you’ll discover beautiful views – especially at sunrise and sunset.
+It sits in the centre of a harbour and, wandering in either direction along the coast, you’ll discover beautiful views – especially at sunrise and sunset.

 Although Split is Croatia’s second-largest city, it never feels too big and only has a population of about 160,000 people.
 You’ll be able to walk to many of Split’s tourist attractions in the city, or easily get an Uber or public transport to others.

 One of the wonderful things about visiting Split is that the relaxed coastal vibes of the Croatian coast radiate through the city and nothing seems too hard or stressful.
 Kick back, immerse yourself in some history, explore the region, and enjoy these things to do in Split.

 Palace of Diocletian